The Last Adam

 Did Jesus exist at all?

 The Gospel of John tells us that Jesus believed he had eternal life and a bond with God from the beginning of Creation until the end of time.
 Christians and Muslims expect him to return.
-Even though Muslims don’t believe Jesus is the Son of God, they also think he has eternal life and that his mother was a virgin.
-Remarkably, Muhammad and the Jewish prophets didn’t view themselves as the eternally living Son of God.
-In other words, Jesus is perhaps the most enigmatic individual in the history of humankind.
+Even though Muslims don’t believe Jesus is the Son of God, they also think he will return and that his mother was a virgin.
+Remarkably, Muhammad and the Jewish prophets didn’t view themselves as the eternally living Son of God, nor do Muslims believe that Jesus is.
+They both consider that thought a form of idolatry.
+And so Islam and Judaism have more in common with each other than with Christianity.
+That makes Jesus the most enigmatic individual in the history of humankind.
 Some people claim that there is no evidence that Jesus was a real person and that he is a fantasy figure like Spike and Suzy.
 So, let’s first address the argument that Jesus is a fictional person.

 They are right that it isn’t a coincidence.
 However, as an explanation for Christianity, it is pretty imaginative.
 And it fails to explain nearly everything we can read about Jesus in the Gospels.
 And so, Jesus did live.
 But what made him unique?
 Jesus started a religion that has over two billion followers today.
 Apart from a historical account, an explanation of his beliefs may help us understand him.
 That includes his relationship with God, the supposed guy in the sky who is far more powerful than Superman, can do more tricks, and is allegedly all-knowing.
 But Jesus changed world history more than anyone else, so did that sky dude have a hand in that?
 It would be strange not to ask that question.